NPR And The Word 'Liar': Intent Is Key

 On Morning Edition, Kelly explains why.
 She says she went to the Oxford English Dictionary seeking the definition of "lie."

-"A false statement made with intent to deceive," says Kelly.
+"A false statement made with intent to deceive," Kelly says.
 "Intent being the key word there.
 Without the ability to peer into Donald Trump's head, I can't tell you what his intent was.
 I can tell you what he said and how that squares, or doesn't, with facts."

 NPR's senior vice president for news, Michael Oreskes, says NPR has decided not to use the word "lie" and that Kelly got it right by avoiding that word.